Layaka-Affreen/Gender-recognition-by-Voice/README.md

 pip3 install -r requirements.txt

+# Dataset used
-Dataset used kaggle datasets download -d mozillaorg/common-voice Mozilla's Common Voice large dataset is used here, and some preprocessing has been performed:
+Mozilla's Common Voice(https://www.kaggle.com/datasets/mozillaorg/common-voice) large dataset is used here, and some preprocessing has been performed:

 Filtered out invalid samples.
 Filtered only the samples that are labeled in genre field.